-Less commonly used than OECD 301 and 302, this test is designed to evaluate the primary and/or ultimate biodegradation of water soluble organic compounds in a continuously operated activated sludge system simulating the realistic wastewater treatment process.
+Less commonly used than OECD 301 and 302, OECD 303 is designed to evaluate the primary and/or ultimate biodegradation of water soluble organic materials in a continuously operated activated sludge system simulating the realistic wastewater treatment process.
 The dosage of the test compound is generally between 10 and 20 mg DOC/L, and the biodegradation percentage is calculated based on the DOC/COD removal.

 OECD 303A Activated Sludge Units